 Medicare Advantage plans are paid to provide all Medicare benefits.
 Since 2011, all plans have been required to limit beneficiaries’ out-of-pocket spending for services covered under Medicare Parts A and B to no more than $6,700.
-In 2015, Medicare Advantage enrollees’ average out-of-pocket limit is $5,041.
+In 2016, Medicare Advantage enrollees’ average out-of-pocket limit is $5,223, and about half (52%) of enrollees are in plans with out-of-pocket limits exceeding $5,000 (Figure 4).
 If plans receive rebates, they are required to use these payments to provide additional benefits, such as eyeglasses, or reduce premiums or cost sharing for covered benefits.
-Medicare Advantage plans are generally required to offer at least one plan that covers the Part D drug benefit, and 86% of Medicare Advantage plans offer prescription drug coverage in 2015.
-The standard Medicare Part D benefit in 2015 has a $320 deductible and 25% coinsurance up to an initial coverage limit of $2,960 in total drug costs, followed by a coverage gap (the so-called “donut hole”), until their total out-of-pocket Part D spending reaches $4,700 when the catastrophic limit kicks in and beneficiaries pay 5% of the cost of drugs.
-The ACA gradually closes the coverage gap, and in 2015, enrollees in plans with no additional gap coverage will pay 45 percent of the total costs of brand-name drugs and 65 percent of the total cost of generics in the gap until they reach the catastrophic limit.
-In 2015, more than half (55%) of enrollees in Medicare Advantage plans with prescription drug coverage (MA-PDs) are in plans with no additional coverage in the gap.
-Additionally, while Part D plans, including MA-PDs are allowed to have Part D deductibles up to $320 in 2015, more than half (58%) of MA-PDs do not have a Part D deductible in 2015.
+Medicare Advantage plans are generally required to offer at least one plan that covers the Part D drug benefit, and 87% of Medicare Advantage plans offer prescription drug coverage in 2016.
+The standard Medicare Part D benefit in 2016 has a $360 deductible and 25% coinsurance up to an initial coverage limit of $3,310 in total drug costs, followed by a coverage gap (the so-called “donut hole”), until their total out-of-pocket Part D spending reaches $4,850 when the catastrophic limit kicks in and beneficiaries pay 5% of the cost of drugs.
+The ACA gradually closes the coverage gap, and in 2016, enrollees in plans with no additional gap coverage will pay 45 percent of the total costs of brand-name drugs and 58 percent of the total cost of generics in the gap until they reach the catastrophic limit.
+In 2016, about half (49%) of enrollees in Medicare Advantage plans with prescription drug coverage (MA-PDs) are in plans that do not have a Part D deductible.

 Medicare Advantage Premiums

-The average premium for enrollees of Medicare Advantage Prescription Drug plans will be $38 per month in 2015, similar to premiums in 2013 and 2012.
-Premiums were lower for HMOs and regional PPOs than for local PPOs and PFFS plans and significantly vary across counties; we do not know whether cost sharing for individual services has changed and thus do not know to what extent enrollees’ out-of-pocket expenses have changed (Figure 4).
+The average premium for enrollees of Medicare Advantage Prescription Drug plans will be $37 per month in 2016, similar to premiums in the past five years.
+Premiums are lower for HMOs and regional PPOs than for local PPOs and PFFS plans and significantly vary across counties; we do not know whether cost sharing for individual services has changed and thus do not know to what extent enrollees’ out-of-pocket expenses have changed (Figure 5).

 Historically, Congress has enacted a number of changes that affect the role of private plans under Medicare, including adding new types of plans to the program, increasing or decreasing Medicare payments to plans, tightening the rules governing the marketing of the plans, and even changing the name of the program (from “Medicare+Choice” to “Medicare Advantage”).
 The Affordable Care Act of 2010 made a number of changes to the Medicare Advantage program, driven largely by concerns about the payment system and its effect on Medicare spending.